Capillary gravity water waves linearized at monotone shear flows: eigenvalues and inviscid damping: Analysis of the Rayleigh equation

 It is easy to compute that, on the one hand, an eigenvector associated to the eigenvalue $1$ is

 On the other hand, one may verify

-which implies that in the 4-dim center subspace $\{ \tau=0\}$ there is no any decay backward in $s$.
+which implies that in the 4-dim center subspace $\{ \tau=0\}$ there is not any decay backward in $s$.
 Therefore there exists a unique $C^{l_0-2}$ unstable manifold of 1-dim which corresponds a unique solution $B(\mu, c, \tau)$ satisfying $B(\mu, c, 0)=I$ and $B_\tau (\mu, c, 0)= B_1$ and $C^{l_0-2}$ in all its variables.
 In fact, the 4-dim center subspace $\{ \tau=0\}$ is also invariant under the nonlinear system \eqref{E:B-2}, where the flow is given by the above non-decaying linear flow of conjugation.
 Therefore this $B(\mu, c_R, \tau)$ is the only solution to \eqref{E:B-1} decaying to $I$ as $s \to -\infty$, or equivalently $\tau \to 0+$.
 Even though this construction is local in $\tau$, the domain of $B$ can be extended due to the linearity of equation \eqref{E:B-1}.
-The property $\det B=1$ follows directly from its equation \eqref{E:B-1}.